kamicut/tilepie/README.md

 - source: a path to an mbtiles
 - bbox: a bounding box limiting the tiles to read
 - zoom: the zoom level to read from
+- args: an optional dictionary which is passed to each worker

 **mapfunc: (x, y, z, data) -> any**